TV

 How about you?
 Can it be tough to balance being a Christian and being competitive?
 Does knowing if an athlete is Christian change to way you root for them in an event?

-(This video came from the website Beyond the Ultimate which has a list of Christian Olympians and features their stories.)
+(This video came from the website Beyond the Ultimate, a website that formerly had a list of Christian Olympians and featured their stories.)

 Topics: TV, Culture At Large, Arts & Leisure, Sports, Theology & The Church, Faith, The Church, Home & Family, Family